Nikki Boyer

-Nikki Boyer (born July 22, 1975) is an American actress and singer-songwriter.
-Boyer is the former host of Yahoo!'s "Daytime in No Time," receiving millions of hits per day.
+Nikki Boyer (born July 22, 1975) is an American actress, singer-songwriter and executive producer.
+She served as executive producer of the FX show Dying for Sex, based on the Wondery podcast of the same name she co-created.
+Boyer is the former host of Yahoo!'s "Daytime in No Time", receiving millions of hits per day.
 Boyer is also the former co-host of Watch This! on the TV Guide Channel.

 Career

-Nikki moved to Los Angeles, California in 1998 and began singing with The Spirit Theory.
+Boyer moved to Los Angeles, California in 1998 and began singing with The Spirit Theory.

 In 2003 and 2004, Boyer hosted TLC's reality television series Perfect Proposal.
 In 2007, she became the co-host of Watch This! on the TV Guide Channel.

 In 2008, her latest album, Underlying Poetry was released with her band The Spirit Theory.
-She now performs with "The Cardboard Cutouts":her band with Tommy Fields.
+She now performs with "The Cardboard Cutouts" - her band with Tommy Fields.
 Boyer also regularly appears on The Tonight Show's Ross "The Intern" Mathews' podcast "Straight Talk with Ross".

-Until recently, Nikki hosted Yahoo TV's Daytime in No Time, a spin-off of Primetime in No Time.
+Until recently, Boyer hosted Yahoo TV's Daytime in No Time, a spin-off of Primetime in No Time.
 For a short time, she also co-hosted Yahoo TV's What's so funny? with Mike Bachman.

-Nikki is the host and co creator of the hit Wondery Podcast, "Dying for Sex."
-Listed as one of the top 20 Pods on Apple Podcasts, Nikki helps her best friend Molly tell her story.
+Boyer is the host and co creator of the hit Wondery Podcast, "Dying for Sex".
+Listed as one of the top 20 Pods on Apple Podcasts, Boyer helps her best friend Molly tell her story.
 When Molly is diagnosed with Stage IV breast cancer, she decides to do something bold.
 She leaves an unhappy marriage and embarks on a series of sexual adventures to feel alive.
+The television adaptation premiered on April 4, 2025, on FX as an 8 episode limited series starring Michelle Williams and Jenny Slate, with Boyer as executive producer.
+Liz Meriwether and Kim Rosenstock are co-showrunners.